How to Add Hyper- and Anchor Links in Emails with Stripo

-Types of links
+Types of links in emails

 Hyperlinks for files and buttons

 A hyperlink in emails, also known as a link, takes us from a website to another one or take us between pages within one site, or to specific images and other media files.

 According to the statistics by eSputnik, the ESP we use, an average promotional newsletter contains 20 hyperlinks.
 Do you think this is way too many?
 Not at all.
 In fact, all the menu tabs, every single image, every single CTA button used in a message should have a link.